 Benchmarking of Genomics and Health Biotechnology in Seven Developing Countries, 1991-2002: Brazil, China, Cuba, Egypt, India, Republic of Korea and South Africa.
 Prepared for the University of Toronto Joint Center for Bioethics

 Montreal, Quebec, Canada: Science-Metrix, 2004 June: 67 p.
 [Online].
 Accessed: http://science-metrix.com/pdf/SM_2003_006_UofT_Benchmarking_Genomics_Developing_Countries.pdf [2007 August 20]

 Showing items related by title, author, creator and subject.

 Other Issues: Nigerian Families Can Sue Pfizer; Bishops of Southern Africa Condemn the Use of Condoms; US Researchers Conduct Unethical Tests in Developing Countries; Funding Reproductive Health in Rwanda; Villagers at Risk Of Hepatitis B Traced to One Person; WHO Concerned About Tuberculosis in Afghanistan; AIDS Continues to Wreak Havoc in Sub- Saharan Africa; Human Parts on Sale in Lagos; Uganda Embarks on Mass Measles Vaccination Campaign; New Strains of HIV in Mumbai and Chennai; People With HIV Not Allowed to Go Public in China; Drug Industry Involvement in Medical Education Criticised Ntuli, Sibusiso (2002-05)

-The Ethics of Research Related to Healthcare in Developing Countries. a Follow-Up Discussion Paper Based on the Workshop Held in Cape Town, South Africa 12-14th February 2004 Unknown author (Nuffield Council on Bioethics, 2005-03)
+The Ethics of Research Related to Healthcare in Developing Countries. a Follow-Up Discussion Paper Based on the Workshop Held in Cape Town, South Africa 12-14th February 2004 Unknown creator (Nuffield Council on Bioethics, 2005-03)